Discovery Day at Freshkills Park

 Please note: This event has already taken place.
 Please use the Search options on the right to find upcoming events.

 At 2,200 acres, Freshkills Park is almost three times the size of Central Park and the largest park to be developed in New York City in over 100 years.
-It also has a significant history as the site of the former Fresh Kills Landfill, which was the largest landfill in the world before closing in 2001.
-Since then, the landfill has been covered with layers of soil and infrastructure, and the site has become a place for wildlife, science, education, and art.
-As the park is built in phases, free tours and events provide early access for learning and recreation opportunities.
+It also has a significant history as the site of the Fresh Kills Landfill, which was the largest landfill in the world before closing in 2001.
+Since then, the landfill has been covered with layers of soil and infrastructure, and the site has become a place for wildlife, recreation, science, education, and art.
+As the park is built in phases, free tours and events provide early access for learning and exploration opportunities.

 Parking will be available in the lots near 350 Wild Avenue, just outside the Freshkills Park Event Entrance.
 From there, visitors can take a free shuttle bus or walk or bike one mile to the main event area.
 A free shuttle will make trips to and from the Staten Island Ferry Terminal in St. George (Ramp E, Taxi Stand) during the event.